orbkit/orbkit/doc/gridbased/highlevel.rst

 interface within your Python programs.
 For clarity, it is structured equivalently to :ref:`terminal_interface`.

 ..
-The following examples show exemplary how to use ORBKIT within your Python programs.
+The following examples show exemplary how to use ORBKIT from within your Python programs.
 These and more examples can be found in the :literal:`orbkit/examples` folder.